zamm-dev/zamm/zamm/resources/tutorials/setup-pytest-async.md

 ## Confirmation

-Finally, let's create a new test file to test out our new async test config.
+Let's create a new test file to test out our new async test config.
 Let's say we create `tests/test_new_async.py`:

 ```
 async def test_async_setup():